 In addition to the masters of dance presenting art in motion, over 200 masters in basketry, beadwork, jewelry, fiber works, pottery, sculpture and two-dimensional art in various media transform sections of the Cox Convention Center into a living museum.
 Visitors to Red Earth are invited to browse rows upon rows of artwork created or inspired by Native Americans including paintings, animal hides and unique home decorations.
 The center of the art market is anchored by a towering teepee surrounded by a children’s arts and crafts area.

 Nearby, visitors can get a sampling of delicious foods like Indian tacos, pumpkin bread, cinnamon rolls and hot sandwiches.
 After your appetite is satiated, turn your attention to the cultural performance stage, located within the art market, upon which musicians, singers, poets and storytellers serve up aural side dishes to enhance the visual feast.

 There’s no place better to celebrate Native American heritage than Oklahoma’s Red Earth Native American Cultural Festival.
 The event’s popularity has led to many imitators, but none has approached Red Earth’s exalted reputation or its breadth of events.
-The festival is presented by Oklahoma City’s Red Earth Museum, which has been promoting the rich traditions of American Indian arts and cultures in Oklahoma since 1978.
+The festival is presented by the Red Earth Art Center, which has been promoting the rich traditions of American Indian arts and cultures in Oklahoma since 1978.